GuillaumeLeclerc/fastargs/README.md

 #### Option 2: Through decorators

-It is possible to automatically feed arguments to functions without having to explicitely use the API of `fastargs`.
+It is possible to automatically feed arguments to functions without having to explicitly use the API of `fastargs`.

 ```python